ledwindra/continuous-integration-stata/README.md

 Before going any further, you may want to `fork` this repository first and GitHub Secrets on `Settings -> Secrets` tab.
 What you need are the following:

+- ACCESS_TOKEN: you need a token that authorizes GitHub to make any git commit on behalf your account.
+Read [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) for details
 - AUTHORIZATION: given by Stata
 - CODE: given by Stata
 - EMAIL: your GitHub email for git configuration (user.email)